scylladb/sphinx-scylladb-theme/docs/source/commands.rst

 2. Open http://127.0.0.1:5500/ with your preferred browser.

 You can pass custom options to increase or decrease verbosity.
-For a list of all the available options, refer to the `Sphinx documentation <https://www.sphinx-doc.org/en/master/man/sphinx-build.html>`_.
-For example:
+For example, use ``-v`` to increase verbosity:

 .. code:: console

     make preview SPHINXOPTS=-v

+For a list with all the available options, refer to the `Sphinx documentation <https://www.sphinx-doc.org/en/master/man/sphinx-build.html>`_.

 Preview multiversion
 --------------------

-The multiversionpreview generates a local instance of the docs site with all specified versions available for navigation.
+The multiversionpreview command generates a local instance of the docs site with all :doc:`specified versions <../configuration/multiversion>` available for navigation.
 You can view the rendering in a sandbox environment on your local browser.
 To preview multiple versions:

 1. Build the docs.